(Updated July 19, 2020 to compare Getaway House 1 bed vs 2 bed). My Getaway House Discount Code OBL saves $$.

 There is a $40 pet fee if you’re bringing your dog along.
 This includes some dog snacks.
 My Getaway cabin also had a water and food bowl, so I didn’t need to bring my own.

 The truth is some cabins have better views than others and some have waaay better views.
 I walked around looking at other Getaway cabins at the Big Bear outpost with a tinge of envy at the view some of these guests get to wake up to in the morning.

 I emailed Getaway’s customer service to check if it’s possible to request specific cabins (each cabin is named after someone), and they said while they cannot guarantee cabin requests they will do the best they can to accomodate them.

-SO, if you’re going to the Los Angeles outpost, I recommend requesting cabin TOM or cabin RENATA.
-Make a note of those two names!
+SO, if you’re going to the Los Angeles outpost, I recommend requesting cabin LATAINE, TOM or cabin RENATA.
+Make a note of those names.
 You’ll get to wake to views like the above if you’re lucky enough.
 The picture does not do it justice.
 Most of the cabins do have amazing panoramic views, but there are definitely some that don’t.

 some interesting amenities I didn’t expect